 What will the retreat involve?

 We take a formational approach to leadership development.
-We will encourage you to think of leadership as a way of being in the world.
-Through a series of dialogue-based exercises and conversations as a group, in dyads and triads, and through individual journaling, you will have the chance to reflect on your leadership in terms of how you show up in the world.
+Rather than a list of do’s and don’ts, we approach leadership as a way of being in the world.
+Through a series of dialogue-based exercises and conversations in dyads, triads, and as a group, as well as through individual journaling, you will have the chance to reflect on your leadership in terms of how you show up in the world.
 You will be invited to explore the relationship between the core of who you are, and what you do as a leader.
 We will also explore the ecological implications of our practice of leadership, taking account of the non-human world on which all life depends.
 And finally you will have opportunities throughout the retreat to learn narrative writing skills, exploring the ways that your personal narrative intersects with God’s narrative, and how through story you can share your work with the world.

 Have additional questions?